 National Testing Agency (NTA) has announced the dates of NEET 2020 through an official notification on August 21, 2019.
-The important dates of NEET 2020 are listed in the table below to help candidates keep track of deadline.
-NEET 2020 application dates, correction, admit card and exam date can be checked below.
+The important dates of NEET 2020 are listed in the table to help candidates keep track of the deadline.
+NEET 2020 application dates, correction, admit card and exam date are mentioned here.

 Release of admit card

-NTA will release the NEET 2020 admit card on March 27, 2020.
+NTA has postponed the release of NEET 2020 admit card until further notice.
 Candidates can download their admit card of NEET by entering their application number and date of birth.
 It is mandatory to carry a valid photo ID proof along with the NEET 2020 admit card which is also the identity document.
 It is prudent to keep the admit card safe till the admission process concludes.

 Candidates must adhere to certain dress code prescribed for NEET 2020.
 The guidelines set by NTA are to ensure that no malpractices, irregularities, cheating etc occur in the exam hall.
 NEET dress code specifies